-(c) A refugee admitted to the United States under section 207 of the INA (as in effect on January 1, 2016);
+(c) A refugee admitted to the United States under section 207 of the INA (as in effect October 1, 2019); or

-(d) A parolee allowed into the United States under section 212(d)(5) of the INA (as in effect on January 1, 2016) for a period of at least one year;
+(d) A parolee allowed into the United States under section 212(d)(5) of the INA (as in effect October 1, 2019) for a period of at least one year; or

 (10) "Quarter of coverage" is the basic unit for determining whether a worker is insured under the social security program.
 The amount of wages and self-employment income which an individual shall have in order to be credited with a quarter of coverage is defined in 42 U.S.C.
-413(d) (as in effect on January 1, 2016), and is published annually in the Federal Register.
+413(d) (as in effect October 1, 2019), and is published annually in the Federal Register.

 (12) "Victim of trafficking" refers to:

-(a) Victims of trafficking and certain family members, as identified in the Trafficking Victims Protection Reauthorization Act of 2003 (TVPRA) ( Pub.
+(a) A victim of trafficking and certain family members, as identified in the Trafficking Victims Protection Reauthorization Act of 2003 (TVPRA) ( Pub.
 L. No. 108-193 ), who are eligible for federally funded or administered benefits to the same extent as refugees, per 22 U.S.C.
-7105(b)(1)(A) (as in effect on January 1, 2016).
+7105(b)(1)(A) (as in effect October 1, 2019).

-(b) Victims of trafficking who are awarded a certification letter from the office of refugee resettlement (ORR) and are potentially eligible for medical assistance.
-Certain family members of victims of trafficking are awarded "Derivative T" visas and are potentially eligible for medical assistance.
+(b) A victim of trafficking who is awarded a certification letter from the office of refugee resettlement (ORR) and is potentially eligible for medical assistance.
+Certain family members of a victim of trafficking are awarded "Derivative T" visas and are potentially eligible for medical assistance.

-(i) ORR makes the certification determinations and issues letters of certification for adult victims of trafficking.
+(i) The ORR makes the certification determination and issues a letter of certification for an adult victim of trafficking.

-(ii) Victims of trafficking who are younger than eighteen years of age do not need to be certified in order to receive benefits.
-Instead, ORR issues notarized letters similar to adult certification letters, stating the child is a victim of trafficking.
+(ii) A victim of trafficking who is younger than eighteen years of age does not need to be certified in order to receive benefits.
+Instead, the ORR issues a notarized letter similar to an adult certification letter, stating the child is a victim of trafficking.

-(c) A victim of trafficking is not required to provide any other documentation of immigration status to receive benefits, unless the victim's immigration status has changed.
+(c) A victim of trafficking is not required to provide any other documentation of immigration status to receive medical assistance, unless the victim's immigration status has changed.